-Paul McAvoy

-Associate Vice President of Advancement Marian Hall (518) 861-2539 communications@mariacollege.edu

-The Office of Marketing and Communications delivers timely and relevant information to the Maria community, key stakeholders, and strategic partners.
+Paul McAvoy Associate Vice President of Advancement Marian Hall (518) 861-2539 pmcavoy@mariacollege.edu Meagan Masti Director of Marketing & Design (518) 861-2577 mmasti@mariacollege.edu community, key stakeholders, and strategic partners.
 It also manages recruiting and institutional marketing, all public relations and communication functions, and serves as the steward for the brand to protect and advance the College's mission and reputation.
 Marketing and Communications creates content and maintains the Maria College website.
 Market research is conducted to ensure relevance in messaging strategies and brand narrative.
 As part of the marketing mix, advertising is created for internal and external publications integrating the mission and informing the communication strategy to ensure engagement with target audiences.
 "Maria Stories" are published on how students are living the Mercy mission.
 Students are encouraged to send news, stories, and photos to communication@ mariacollege.edu